13 Sept. 1949.

 Q. How long did you remain in Egypt?

 A. From October 1943 to October 1944, but that government fell in May 1944 and another government at the head of which was Subasich and who gave orders that we were all to enter Tito's army.
 I didn't obey these orders.
 I still had connection by radio-telegraph with Mikhailovitch in which I was assisted by many allied officers and who assisted me in getting to France.
+Q. When you say that the government, then in Cairo, fell, in what manner did it fall?

 A. Because pressure was made on the king by the allies to place the whole situation in the hands of Tito.